 Adrien Pinsonneault

-Adrien is a 3rd generation tomato producer in the Chatham area.
+Director, District 1Adrien is a 3rd generation tomato producer in the Chatham area.
 He is proud to be growing under his own contract in District 1.
-He has been on previous grower buying groups as a Director and enjoys travelling and farming.
-Adrien is also a licensed John Deere technician/mechanic.
-He looks forward to serving on the OPVG Board to support the processing vegetable growers in Ontario.
+Adrien has been on previous grower buying groups as a Director and enjoys travelling and farming.
+He is also a licensed John Deere technician/mechanic.
+Adrien joined the Board in 2023 for a two-year term and looks forward to serving and supporting the processing vegetable growers in Ontario.